CS2103JAN2017-W13-B1/main/docs/AboutUs.md

   - [Test Codes](../collated/test/A0139996A.md)
   - [Documentation](../collated/docs/A0139996A.md)
 * Other major contributions:
+  - Contribute to the Big refactor from Addressbook 4 to UTask
   - Architecture
   - Ensure UTask has good UXUI
   - Overhaul User Interface